jairodiaz/code-kata-2013a/README.md

 * User should be able to mark and unmark a venue as a "favourite".
 * User should be able to retrieve a list of their favourite venues.
 * When searching, any venues previously marked as favourite should be indicated as such.

+Improvements:

+* Currently the favourite data is temporary stored in the client before it is saved.
+This may have security implications if the favourite data is modified to cause trouble to the system.